PAlex000/TravianHelper/README.md

 ## <div align="center">TravianHelper </div>

 ```
-It iss for the browser game, Travian Kingdoms.
+It is for the browser game, Travian Kingdoms.

 What the program does?